-If you would like to set up an office, you can use the following information to find out if your project needs planning approval.
+If you would like to set up an office, find out if your project needs planning approval.

 Brisbane City Plan 2014 defines an office as the use of a premises for an administrative, secretarial or management service or the practice of a profession, where no goods or materials are made, sold or hired and where the principal activity involves:

 - providing business or professional advice

 - service of goods that are not physically on the premises

 Examples of an office include a bank, real estate agent and an administration building.

 It does not include a home based business.